 It is important to keep dry foods in airtight, moisture-proof containers away from direct light in cool places.
 Consider stocking zipper-closure plastic food storage or food freezer bags in your emergency supplies.
 They will be useful for storing leftovers from opened packages of dry milks, potatoes, rice, cereals, dried fruits, etc. Store purchased packages of food staples for your emergency supply in airtight plastic food storage containers, glass jars with screw-top lids, or non-rusty metal cans.
 Then you will have the containers for storing opened packages during your emergency.

 - The Church of Jesus Christ of Latter-Day Saints.
 1998.
 Emergency Preparedness Manual.

 - Food Safety and Inspection Service-USDA.
-March 1995.
-Focus On: Food Product Dating.
+Dec.
+2016.
+Food Product Dating.
 FSIS, Washington, DC.